Peripheral Component Interconnect: Mini PCI

-Mini PCI was added to PCI version 2.2 for use in laptops; it uses a 32-bit, 33 MHz bus with powered connections (3.3 V only; 5 V is limited to 100 mA) and support for bus mastering and DMA.
+Mini PCI was added to PCI version 2.2 for use in laptops and some routers; it uses a 32-bit, 33 MHz bus with powered connections (3.3 V only; 5 V is limited to 100 mA) and support for bus mastering and DMA.
 The standard size for Mini PCI cards is approximately a quarter of their full-sized counterparts.
 There is no access to the card from outside the case, unlike desktop PCI cards with brackets carrying connectors.
 This limits the kinds of functions a Mini PCI card can perform.